microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaNamedLocationPolicy.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet allows an admin to update a named location policy in Azure Active Directory by PolicyId.
+this cmdlet allows an admin to update a named location policy in Azure Active Directory by PolicyId.
 Conditional access policies are custom rules that define an access scenario.

-## EXAMPLES
+## Examples

 ### Example 1: Update an ip named location policy in Azure AD by PolicyId.
 ```